In a nutshell

 The Children's Creativity Museum in San Francisco from the outside

-The Children’s Creativity Museum is cool even from the outside (© D’Arcy Norman, CC BY 2.0)
+The Children’s Creativity Museum looks cool even from the outside (© D’Arcy Norman, CC BY 2.0)

-What makes this museum special is its tech side.
-There’s a music studio where little ones can compose their own songs, and an animation studio where they can make short Lego movies.
+What really sets it apart is the technology.
+There’s a music studio where little ones can compose their own songs, and an animation studio where they can produce a film using Lego bricks.

 Golden Gate Park